-Note: £179 million does not represent uncommitted resource the council has at its disposal.
+Note: £162 million does not represent uncommitted resource the council has at its disposal.
 This amount includes council tax receipts held prior to forwarding to Oxfordshire County Council and the Police and Crime Commissioner for the Thames Valley, business rate receipts prior to payment to the government and committed capital and revenue balances.
 Details of the council's uncommitted balances are provided in the annual budget and council tax setting report.

-- At 30 November 2022, the council held as above, 89 per cent of its investments in the form of cash deposits, 69 per cent was invested for fixed terms with a fixed investment return and 20 per cent in liquid accounts, with the remainder held in non-cash deposits. - The council's considerations for investment will remain security, liquidity, and yield in that order.
+25. The council currently holds all of its investments in the form of either cash deposits or a managed property fund (£2 million with CCLA), the majority of which have been placed for fixed terms with a fixed investment return.

+26. The council's considerations for investment will remain security, liquidity and yield - in that order.
 Officers undertaking Treasury Management will work towards the optimum profile distribution.